HubSpot data source

 Read more about advanced filter usage and check examples here.

-Note: You can add up to 2 filters in the importer settings.
-If you set up 3 or more filters in the same importer, you will receive an execution error:
+Note: You can add up to 2 filters in the data flow settings.
+If you set up 3 or more filters in the same data flow, you will receive an execution error:

 2. Set up your data destination